Part 2: Reality Sets In – Injury, Identity, and the Long Haul

 How to Move Through It

-1. Give Yourself Permission to Feel:
+1. Give Yourself Permission to Feel

-2. Focus on Micro-Wins:
+2. Focus on Small Wins

-3. Shift from Outcome to Process:
+3. Shift from Outcome to Process

-4. Redefine Strength:
+4. Redefine Strength

-5. Reconnect to Purpose:
+5. Reconnect to Purpose

 The Takeaway

 Because with injury, as with grief, the only way forward is through.
-And there is something solid—and surprising—waiting for you on the other side.

 Ready to Start Your Wellness Journey?